 Why is Pamelor an off-label treatment for anxiety?

-Pamelor is considered off-label use for anxiety because other newer and safer medications are more effective at treating anxiety than TCA medications.
-With such a negative side effect profile and serious adverse effects, they are no longer considered first-line agents to treat anxiety.
+Pamelor is considered off-label use for anxiety because other newer and safer medications are more effective than TCA medications.
+With such a negative side effect profile and serious adverse effects, they are no longer considered first-line treatments.

 TCAs are indicated in those who cannot take first-line medications due to drug interactions, comorbid conditions, or if they cannot tolerate the medications.